patricksavalle/devops-project-template/content/planning-method.md

 ## Waterfall

-Waterfall projects have the classic planning increments:
+Waterfall projects have the classic planning phases:
 - Requirements engineering
 - Functional design and architecture
 - Technical and solution design